alex-gutev/live_cells/README.md

 **Note**: The value computation function does not take any arguments, unlike when using `apply`.
 Instead the values of the cells have to be accessed directly using  the `value` property inside the computation function.
-Additionally every argument cell has to be included in the list so that the cell knows when its value should be recomputed.
+Additionally every argument cell has to be included in the list so that the computational cell knows when its value should be recomputed.

 An extension is provided for `ValueCell`'s containing `num` values which overloads the arithmetic and relational operators to return computational that perform the operation defined by the operator.